Dobrasync/api/README.md

 ![Zitadel API App details in appsettings](docs/assets/zitadel-app-api-appsettings.png)

+Now we need to set up another application for device authentication (e.g. for the CLI Client).

+To do that, navigate back to the project page and click on `New` to add another app.
+Name it "Device" and choose "Native" as type of application.
+Choose "Device Code" as authentication method and continue to creation.
+Copy the generated `ClientId` to the `appsettings.json` `Device` `ClientId` inside the `Auth.Idp` block.

 #### Storage configuration

 The API needs a place to store all libraries and temporary blocks.
 You can specify these directories in the `appsettings.json` `Storage` block.
 If you are using Docker, it is best to leave these fields alone.